Enter the Gates of Paradise: Byodoin Temple, a UNESCO World Heritage Site for Over 1,000 Years

 How to Get to Byodoin Temple

-To reach Byodoin Temple from Kyoto Station, you’ll first need to get to JR Uji Station.
-Here’s how to get there from Kyoto Station:
+To get to Byodoin from Kyoto Station, head to JR Uji Station.
+Here’s how to get there from Kyoto Station.

 JR Kyoto Station → JR Uji Station

-The most convenient route is using the JR Nara Line.
+The most convenient route is the JR Nara Line.

 Travel time: 22 minutes